There are several famous quotes on having concentrated portfolio by legendary investors.

 Being an individual retail investor

 We are limited in some ways.
 We may not be so thorough in our analysis due to a lack of time, resources and access.
-Being an individual investor, we can be subjected to emotions and biases that we are not experienced enough to manage and not having someone to coach us.
+Being an individual investor, we can be subjected to emotions and biases that we are not experienced enough to manage and not have someone to coach us.
 We have to be aware of our respective weaknesses and strengths and manage them well against the market.